Birgir Örn Birgis: National team

 Birgir, at the age of 16, played in the Iceland's first official national team game, against Denmark, in 1959, and in its first 32 official games overall.
 In 1976, after a six year hiatus from the team, he played his 33rd and last national team game.
 He was a co-coach for the national team in 1976, with Kristinn Stefánsson, and in 1977 with Einar Bollason.

 Personal life

 Birgir was married to Aldís Einarsdóttir and together they had four children.

-On November 8, 2000, Birgir's 27-year-old son Einar Örn Birgisson, a former football player, went missing.
+On 8 November 2000 Birgir's 27-year-old son Einar Örn Birgisson, a former football player, went missing.
 A week later, Atli Helgason, Einar's business partner and former teammate, confessed to his murder and hiding his body near Grindavík.
 On 29 May 2001 Atli was sentenced to 16 years in prison for the murder.

 Death

-Birgir passed away in Borgarspítalinn, Reykjavík, on 11 December 2017.
+Birgir died in Borgarspítalinn, Reykjavík, on 11 December 2017.